Home > Expeditions > Northern Lights Explorer

 - All meals, snacks, tea and coffee during voyage

-- Beer, house wine and soft drinks with dinner
+- Beer and house wine with dinner.

 - Captain’s Farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages